paulohva/poker-tools/README.md

 ## About Poker Tools API

-An API that provides endpoints for poker games
+An API that provides endpoints for poker games interfaces.

 ## Key Features